• Press Release

 • Protection of the depreciation allowance for recycling equipment – The tax reform bill signed into law allows for recyclers to expense 100% of purchases, sales, and maintenance of equipment in the first year of purchase.
 This provision will remain for five years dating back to January 2018, and if not extended will revert back to 50% for qualified recycling equipment.

-• Retaining the Interest Charge Domestic Sales Corporation (IC-DISC) Provision – ISRI successfully fought to retain this important export tax incentive in the final negotiations of the tax reform bill after the Senate tried to remove it.
+• Retaining the Interest Charge Domestic Sales Corporation (IC-DISC) Provision – ReMA successfully fought to retain this important export tax incentive in the final negotiations of the tax reform bill after the Senate tried to remove it.

-• Extension of the National Mercury Switch Program – On America Recycles Day (November 15), ISRI joined with U.S. Environmental Protection Agency (EPA) Acting Administrator Andrew Wheeler and other stakeholders in the signing of a memorandum of understanding (MOU) to extend the National Vehicle Mercury Switch Recovery Program (NVMSRP) to 2021.
+• Extension of the National Mercury Switch Program – On America Recycles Day (November 15), ReMA joined with U.S. Environmental Protection Agency (EPA) Acting Administrator Andrew Wheeler and other stakeholders in the signing of a memorandum of understanding (MOU) to extend the National Vehicle Mercury Switch Recovery Program (NVMSRP) to 2021.

 ISRI’s mission is to serve as the voice of the recycling industry, promoting safe, economically sustainable and environmentally responsible recycling through networking, advocacy and education.
 In accordance with this mission, ISRI’s Advocacy Agenda is a living document that is continually updated to reflect ISR’s achievements in the policy arena.